 How do we design or redesign our organization to accommodate dramatic growth?
 The same executive team, divisions and employees are not likely to support dramatic growth.
 You may keep the people but change how they work; you may add new people; and eliminate roles that aren’t serving dramatic growth.

 In Real Life: A story of Dramatic Growth“Hi Jerry,” I said cheerfully as I walked into his office.
 Jerry’s response was so out of character for a normally upbeat guy, that I was taken aback.
 He held up a printout of his income and expenses for the current quarter and it was grim.
 Barely any revenue, and all the normal expenses.
 A big red bottom line.

-Once we sat down, he explained that his CPA firm experienced feast or famine every year.
+Once we sat down, he explained that his CPA firm experienced a revenue roller coaster every year.
 But this year was feeling seriously different.

 “Why is that?”
 I asked.

 “Because I feel frustration now, as well as pressure.
 Up until a year ago, I took these down times in stride because revenue always bounces back in the fall.

 But now my little boy is starting to play T-ball.
 He has friends.
 I want to spend more time with him.
 He won’t be little for very long.”